milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Cloud Run: Cloud Run (fully-managed) lets you run stateless containers on a fully-managed environment.

-Cloud Functions: Cloud Functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events without the need to manage a server or a runtime environment.
+Cloud Run functions (formerly known as Cloud Functions): Cloud Run functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events without the need to manage a server or a runtime environment.

 *Cloud Functions for Firebase: Cloud Functions for Firebase lets you write code that responds to events and invokes functionality exposed by other Firebase features, once you deploy JavaScript code in a hosted, private, and scalable Node.js environment that requires no maintenance.